murimikris/Supermarket-sales-EDA/README.md

 8. [Future Work](#future-work)

 ## Executive Summary
 This analysis presents a comprehensive study of sales data from a supermarket chain with branches in Yangon, Mandalay, and Naypyitaw.
 The study covers various aspects such as sales by branch, customer demographics, product preferences, payment methods, and customer satisfaction.
-Key insights reveal significant differences in spending habits by gender, customer type, and city, as well as variations in the popularity of payment methods and product lines across different demographics.
+The findings provide actionable insights that can guide marketing strategies, operational improvements, and regional expansion decisions.

 ## Key Findings
 - Branch 'C' in Naypyitaw has the highest gross income and total sales.